-Honestly, online yoga has EXPLODED in the last few months as a result of the COVID-19 pandemic, forcing a lot of yoga instructors to teach yoga online via Facebook live, their YouTube channel, or a Zoom yoga class.
+Honestly, online yoga has EXPLODED in the last few years.
+Now, many yoga teachers prefer to teach yoga online via Facebook live, their YouTube channel, or a Zoom yoga class.
 Booking classes via mobile apps makes it easier than ever to teach online.
 Many yoga instructors (myself included) have even launched yoga apps.
-The entire business of yoga has changed in the past few months alone, making teaching online an essential part of both teaching yoga and practicing yoga.
+The entire business of yoga has changed in the past few years alone, making teaching online an essential part of both teaching yoga and practicing yoga.

 Yoga teachers are taking their yoga studio online, this year, and their yoga students are following suit.

 How do you film yourself teaching yoga so that it looks and sounds good?

 I’ve been an online yoga instructor for years, leading virtual yoga classes and online yoga teacher training courses, so I know a thing or two about running an online yoga business.